proycon/folia/docs/source/xpath.rst

 what you want, but you need to be aware of it.
 A construct you will often see in FoLiA XPath Queries is ``not(ancestor-or-self::*/X)``, where X is a particular FoLiA element.

-Consider the following more though-out and more generic queries:
+Consider the following more thought-out and more generic queries:

 * XPath query for the text of all words/tokens: `//w//t[not(ancestor-or-self::*/original) and not(ancestor-or-self::*/suggestion) and not(ancestor-or-self::*/alt) and  not(ancestor-or-self::*/morpheme) and not(ancestor-or-self::*/str) and